coolcourd/migbin/readme.md

 * migrun ls migrationdbs
 #### migssh
 Logs in to the source server
+#### migssl
+purges the cache and runs a search-replace for wordpress sites.

+##### flags
+* -on  --secures site, replaces http links with https
+* -off --disables https for the site, deactivates a few plugins which force ssl on wp sites.
 #### migsync
 rsyncs from the source server with first argument to the logged in server as the second argument.
 examples: